bsewp045/Diagrams-Code-Presentation/docs/content.md

   - Azure
   - GCP
   - Kubernetes
-  - Alibaba
+  - Saas

 # Requirements

 - Diagrams require Python 3.6 or higher
-- It uses Graphviz - an open source graph visualization software - to render the diagram
+- It uses Graphviz - an open source graph visualization software - to render the diagrams

-# Objects
+# Concepts

-- Diagrams has 4 objects:
+- Diagrams has 4 concepts:
   - Diagrams
   - Nodes
   - Clusters